YogeshGadade/Pre-processing/README.md

 - demonstrated automatic tilt angle detection in an image and correction

 (for the code file please refer: End_to_end_Auto_Image_tilt_angle_detection_and_correction.ipynb and input file: DemoImage.png)

+### 3. Automatic cropping of white border in an image:
+- Please refer these files: Crop_white_border_in_an_image.ipynb, whiteBorderImage.png, WhiteBorderTestSample2.png, WhiteBorderTestSample3.png, WhiteBorderTestSample4.png